 Finding employment using your geography degree requires networking.
 Very few jobs are won solely by applying in response to an ad.
-It happens, but less often you might think.
-Employers consistently see networking, both in person and on-line, as the best strategy for finding future employees.
+It happens, but less often than you might think.
+Employers consistently see networking, both in person and online, as the best strategy for finding future employees.

-- Connecting with Potential Colleagues.
-In tight labour markets like that of the lower mainland, who you know counts.
-And in some industries, it counts even more--including in environmental practice, business, and consulting.
+In tight labour markets like that of the Lower Mainland, who you know counts.
+And in some industries, it counts even more — including in environmental practice, business, and consulting.

-Face-to-Face networking is equally important.
-This can happen in just about any professional forum--a conference, a public engagement event, an open house, or an information session.
+Face-to-face networking is equally important.
+This can happen in just about any professional forum — a conference, a public engagement event, an open house, or an information session.
 Some organizations also hold networking events for professionals in their field.
-Some types of events can be pricey, but many offer deep students discounts.
+Some types of events can be pricey, but may offer student discounts.
 This is even more of a reason to begin the networking process while you're still in school.
 Bring business cards, and be ready to ask if you could request a connection via LinkedIn.

-Refer to Step 5: Building Your Profile for more information on how to make the best and lasting impressions with new professional connections.
+Refer to Show employers what you're capable of for more information on how to make better and lasting impressions with new professional connections.

 Multiple organizations host regional and national networking events, or provide resources to help students connect with professionals.
 Among these: